-For the State of For the Reporting Year of Company Name:Company Address:Contact Person: Company NAIC Number: Instructions and lapses.
-Specifically replacement sales as a sold by the agent as a p of the insurer's agents y, every insurer shall maintain percent of the agent's total a n records for each a gent on tha nnual sales and the amount o nual sales.
-The tables below sh of replacements and lapses. ng-term care insurance policy replacements t agent's amount of long-term care insurance f lapses of long-term care insurance policies nould be used to report the ten percent (10%) Agent's Name Number of Policies Sold By This Agent Number of Policies Replaced By This Agent Number of Replacements As % of Number Sold By This Agent Listing of the 10% of Agents with the Greatest Po ercentage of Lapses Agent's Name Number of Policies Sold By This Agent Number of Policies Lapsed By This Agent Number of Lapses As % of Number Sold By This Agent Percentage of Replacer Percentage of Lapsed F Policies to Total Annual Sales In Force (as of the end of the preceding calendar year) % calendar year) %
+For the State of For the Reportin For the Reporting Year of Company Name: Company Address: Contact Person: Due: June 30 annua Company NAIC Nu Phone Number: ( Due: June 30 annually Company NAIC Number: Phone Number: () Instructions The purpose of this form is to report on statewide basis information regarding long-term care insurance policy replacements and lapses.
+Specifically, every insurer shall maintain records for each agent on that agent's amount of long-term care insurance replacement sales as a percent of the agent's total annual sales and the amount of lapses of long-term care insurance policies sold by the agent as a percent of the agent's total annual sales.
+The tables below should be used to report the ten percent (10%) of the insurer's agents with the greatest percentages of replacements and lapses.
+Listing of the 10% of Agents with the Greatest Percentage of Replacements 2.550mg of the 1070 of rigerio with the oronton forcering of reprintments Agent's Name Number of Policies Sold By This Agent Number of Policies Replaced By This Agent Number of Replacements As % of Number Sold By This Agent Listing of the 10% of Agents with the Greatest Percentage of Lapses Agent's Name Number of Policies Sold By This Agent Number of Policies Lapsed By This Agent Number of Lapses As % of Number Sold By This Agent Percentage of Replace Percentage of Lapsed 1 Policies to Total Annual Sale s In Force (as of the end of the preceding calendar year)% alendar year)%